-“And yet, throughout the history of art, how few were those who found themselves capable of timeliness (and hence lastingness)!
-These are rare names.
-And all the other would-be-applicants – they are just a prey for the waters of Lethe into which they would slip off and sink into oblivion.
+“And yet, throughout the history of art, how few were those who found themselves capable of timeliness (and, therefore, of lastingness)!
+Such a list would have contained only a few names.
+And all the other would-be applicants – they are just a prey for the waters of Lethe into which they would slip off and sink into oblivion.
 Alas, almost everyone will slip off these gently sloping shores, no matter how one clings.
-For it is by the waters of Lethe, the waters of Oblivion, Venice, this glorious city of biennials, is washed,” – writes Gleb Smirnoff (ARTODOXIA)
+For it is by the waters of Lethe, the waters of Oblivion, Venice, this glorious city of biennials, is washed.” – Gleb Smirnoff, “ARTODOXIA”

-When museums and exhibitions are closed for the public, and magazines publish Top Ten Socially Distant Designs, books on art become contemporary art events.
-Irina Vernichenko from Artdecision.eu presents “ARTODOXIA” by an art expert and philosopher Gleb Smirnoff, based in Venice, Italy.
-Gleb Smirnoff writes about language, contempory art criteria and contingentia:
+When museums and exhibitions are closed for the public and magazines publish Top Ten Socially Distant Designs, books on art become contemporary art events.
+Irina Vernichenko from Artdecision.eu presents “ARTODOXIA” by an art expert and philosopher Gleb Smirnoff.
+Gleb Smirnoff based in Venice, Italy, writes about language, contempory art criteria and contingentia:

 Hence, time is fixated and focused upon in art.
 It turns out that the artist’s task is to put forward proposals to design time and to pick out relevant linguistic articulations, synchronized with it.
 Art is the visual flow of time, which is casted in the creations of the human genius.
 Being professionally intrigued by the flow of Time, the artist, homo suspens – is the one who hears it, feels it with skin, and thus is able to “express” it in this or that language.